PN 83 - Relief from Customs Duty and VAT for Samples imported from outside the European Union (EU)

 Where an ATA Carnet is used, particulars of the goods should be declared on the reverse of the re-exportation voucher bearing the same identifying number as the importation voucher on which the goods were declared at importation.
 If everything is in order the re-exportation voucher and counterfoil will be stamped and signed by Revenue.
 The voucher will be detached and the Carnet returned to the importer.

-When goods imported on Form c&e 1047 (Rev 1) (PDF, 31KB) are re-exported, a copy of the form with Part III completed should be presented to Revenue.
+When goods imported on Form C&E 1047 (Rev 1) - Application for Authorisation to use the Temporary Importation Procedure (PDF, 299KB) are re-exported, a copy of the form with Part III completed should be presented to Revenue.
 Where all the goods are correctly re-exported, the form will be retained by Revenue and arrangements will be made to refund the deposit or release the security as appropriate.

 9. Transfer of Authorisation